Financial Aid and Scholarships

 Federal Work-Study (FWS)

 - Students who qualify for Federal Work-Study can work up to 20 hours per week and earn money for college costs through part-time employment in an on or off-campus job.
-For information finding and applying for Work-Study positions, visit the Work-Study office
+For information on eligibility and applying for Work-Study positions, click here.

 - Both parents and students can qualify for federal loans through the Direct Loan Program — there is a wide variety of loans with different interest rates and policies

-- For more information about loans, visit the Student Loan Services Office online
+- For more information about loans, click here.

 Blue + Gold Opportunity Plan